 - 3. This exercise can be done from home after successfully completing exercise 2 and capturing a fair amount of data. - (a) We now have the WEP key, but we also have a generous chunk of data from the network to work with.
-Let's work with that and see what we can learn from the network. - In exercise 2 you had airodump-ng write its output to a few files, all prefixed with "outputnetsec".
-In the folder where you ran airodump, you should now see at least a file called outputnetsec-01.cap.
+Let's work with that and see what we can learn from the network.

+In exercise 2 you had airodump-ng write its output to a few files, all prefixed with "outputnetsec".
+In the folder where you ran airodump, you should now see at least a file called outputnetsec-O1.cap.
 Start wireshark.
 Since we're not going to capture anything, you can run it as a normal user.
-In wireshark, open the file outputnetsec-01.cap (or, if there are multiple .cap-files, the file on which you successfully ran aircrack-ng). - Create a folder called exercise3.
+In wireshark, open the file outputnetsec-O1.cap (or, if there are multiple .cap-files, the file on which you successfully ran aircrack-ng).

+Create a folder called exercise3.
 Describe what you see in wireshark, after opening the capture file, in a file called exercise3a in that folder.
-Try to explain why there is very little useful information in this capture file. - (b) There is some useful information, however, and we are going to try to extract that.
+Try to explain why there is very little useful information in this capture file.

+(b) There is some useful information, however, and we are going to try to extract that.
 Wireshark has several very nice analysis tools built into it.
 They can be accessed in the Analyze and Statistics menus.
 Play around with the tools in the top part of the Statistics menu.
 Document which clients appear to be most active on the network and whom they seem to be communicating with, in a file called exercise3b.
-Also add the output from the Comments Summary tool, and try to explain why the Protocol Hierarchy looks the way it does. - If you see more than a few very active clients, limit your description to the clients you identified in the previous exercise as connected to the network. - If your protocol hierarchy contains more than a few reasonably explainable protocols, there's something wrong with your encrypted capture.
-Please contact Pol as soon as possible for the encrypted reference file. - (c) Now, to solve the problem identified in exercise 3a, aircrack-ng has the tool airdecap-ng.
-Open its manual page (man airdecap-ng), identify what options you need to pass, then run it with these options on outputnetsec-01.cap.
-This will create a file outputnetsec-01-dec.cap. - Close the file you currently have open in wireshark, then open this new file. - IMPORTANT NOTE: airdecap-ng on Ubuntu 14.04-LTS appears to have a bug which mangles WEP-encrypted traffic on decryption.
-This is evident when viewing the decrypted capture in wireshark: missing UDP traffic, all sorts of weird protocols in the protocol hierarchy, and more.
-(TCP retransmissions, however, are just normal behaviour on a wireless network).
-If you are on Ubuntu you will likely hit the bug.
-If you are on another Linux distribution, but see stuff like IPv6 and all kinds of weird protocols in the protocol hierarchy, UDP packets going to the Bank of Scotland, no UDP conversations in the "Conversations" view at all, and other weird stuff, you have also probably hit this bug.
-In that case, use the decrypted reference capture available at http://www.cs.ru.nl/~erikpoll/netsec/reference-capture-dec.cap for this and the following exercises.
+Also add the output from the Comments Summary tool, and try to explain why the Protocol Hierarchy looks the way it does.

+If you see more than a few very active clients, limit your description to the clients you identified in the previous exercise as connected to the network.

+If your protocol hierarchy contains more than a few reasonably explainable protocols, there's something wrong with your encrypted capture.
+Please contact us as soon as possible for the encrypted reference file.